The Lake House (film)

-The Lake House is a 2006 American fantasy romance film written by David Auburn and directed by Alejandro Agresti.
-A remake of the South Korean motion picture Il Mare (2000), it stars Keanu Reeves and Sandra Bullock, who last appeared together in the 1994 action thriller film Speed.
+The Lake House (released in Australia as The Magic Postbox) is a 2006 American fantasy romance film directed by Alejandro Agresti and written by David Auburn.
+A remake of the 2000 South Korean film Il Mare, it stars Keanu Reeves and Sandra Bullock, who last appeared together in the 1994 action thriller film Speed.
 The film revolves around an architect (Reeves) living in 2004 and a doctor (Bullock) living in 2006 who meet via letters left in the mailbox of a lake house where they both lived at separate points in time.
 They carry on a two-year correspondence while remaining separated by the time difference.

 Plot

-In 2006, Dr. Kate Forster is leaving a lake house that she has been renting near Chicago.
-Kate leaves a note in the mailbox asking the next tenant to forward her mail, adding that the paint-embedded pawprints on the path leading to the house were there when she arrived.
+In 2006, physician Kate Forster leaves the lake house she has been renting near Chicago and starts a job at a downtown hospital.
+She leaves a note in the mailbox asking the next tenant to forward her mail and explaining that the painted pawprints on the front walkway were there when she moved in, as was the box in the attic.